need to review usability and gui of module manager

 Why is this suite called kepler-1.0.0?
 It does not actually change to kepler 1.0.
 This looks like Kepler 1.x dev.
 I think the versioning is confusing.

-#6 Updated by Chad Berkley over 9 years ago
+#6 Updated by Chad Berkley almost 10 years ago

 I've finished reviewing this and I think it's working well now.
 I don't see any real problems with it. getting modules and suites works well and changing to a suite also works, although the restart is a bit slow with no progress monitoring, but I think that would be hard to implement.
 Closing this bug.
 Open new bugs for issues related to module manager.